 Non-residents of Germany can typically borrow approximately 60% of the purchase price, meaning your share of the equity will be around 40%.
 Additionally, your mortgage payments cannot exceed 35% of your monthly income.
 However, mortgage interest rates in Germany are amongst the lowest in the world, with current average rates around 2% p.a.*

-This section is where we use our knowledge and insights into the Berlin property market to make assumptions about its future performance.
-Growth rates of property value in Berlin have been relatively high in recent years, and the 5% entered here is a modest assumption (average growth has been 9% p.a.** in the past 6 years).
+This section is where we use our knowledge and insights into the local property markets to make assumptions about its future performance.
+Growth rates of property value in cities such as Berlin and Leipzig have been relatively high in recent years, and the 5% entered here is a modest assumption (average growth in Berlin has been 9% p.a.** in the past 6 years).
 Rental income growth is here set at 4.7% p.a., which is the maximum legally allowed annual growth (unless the apartment receives considerable renovation or refurbishment).
 The costs associated with the apartment, such as the maintenance retainer and other, non-transferable costs, are estimated to grow at 1.2% p.a.

 These calculations will give you the growth in the property value, showing you how much your property will be worth after 10 years.

 When buying a property in Germany, you can expect to pay most of the costs associated with the purchase.
 Everestate does not charge sales commission on our investment properties (which is typically around 6% of the purchase price), so this is here set at 0%.
 The purchase contract must be certified by a notary, the fees for which are typically around 2% of the purchase price.
-Real Estate Transfer Tax varies state-to-state in Germany, but in Berlin it is set at 6% of the purchase price.
+Real Estate Transfer Tax varies state-to-state in Germany; in Berlin it is set at 6% of the purchase price; in Leipzig, 3.5%.
 Finally, legal advice is often necessary for non-residents purchasing property, for example authorising a solicitor to act as your legal representative through a Power of Attorney.
 Fees for this vary depending on the services required, and are here estimated at 1% of the purchase price.